 8.1 Offices.
 The elective officers of this Society shall be

-four (4) in number: namely, President-Elect, Vice-President, Secretary,
+four (4) in number: namely, President-Elect, Vice-President, Internal Communications Director,

 and Treasurer.
 At the close of the term of President-Elect, the

 incumbent shall become President.
-Active Members only shall be eligible
+Individual Members only shall be eligible

 to hold elective office of the Society.
 Term of office shall be one (1)